ParkSnoopy/rust_llvm-arkari_ollvm/README.md

 # rust_llvm-arkari_ollvm
 merge rust-lang's [llvm-project](https://github.com/rust-lang/llvm-project) and KomiMoe's [Arkari](https://github.com/KomiMoe/Arkari) to produce obfuscated llvm, which can be used as rustc backend

+## Issue
+Using the `-mllvm --irobf-cff` flag with the `windows-rs` crate compile failed. <br>
+Maybe some obfuscation flag can cause incompatibility with the crate used in the project. <br>

 ## How to Build

 - `-DCMAKE_INSTALL_PREFIX="./Release"` because it seemed like `rust-lang/rust`'s [`x.py`](https://github.com/rust-lang/rust/blob/1.86.0/x.py) assumed it